ezhulati/ez/README.md

 - Create preview links by appending `?preview=true` to any blog post URL
 - Preview mode is stored in localStorage and persists between sessions until toggled off

+## Automated Sitemap Generation

+The site automatically generates a `sitemap.xml` file during the build process.
+This sitemap includes:

+- Static pages
+- Blog posts (fetched from Contentful API)
+- Tool pages

+When you publish new content in Contentful, a webhook triggers a new Netlify build, which automatically updates the sitemap.

+### Sitemap Scripts

+- `npm run generate-sitemap` - Generate the sitemap manually
+- `CONTENTFUL_MANAGEMENT_TOKEN=your_token node scripts/setup-contentful-webhook.js` - Set up the Contentful webhook

+The sitemap is automatically generated during each build and placed in both the `public/` and `dist/` directories.

 ## Netlify Integration

 This project includes a Netlify configuration file with webhook support for automatic deployments when content is published in Contentful.